carbon-language/carbon-lang/docs/design/generics/combined-interfaces.md

 }
 ```

+We would need rules to prevent inconsistent reuse of the names from the outer
-This has the desirable property that the syntax for internal vs. external
+scope.
+This proposal has the desirable property that the syntax for internal vs.
-conditional conformance matches.
-This makes it straightforward to refactor
+external conditional conformance matches.
+This makes it straightforward to
-between those two choices, and is easier to learn.
+refactor between those two choices, and is easier to learn.

 Some other ideas we have considered lack this consistency: